Danura30082/L2-Internship-report/README.md

-# Code-stage-L2
+# L2-Internship-report
-This repo serves as a host to share my code from my second year internship
+This was the report and code I created for my second year internship